Skip to main content

 CoAP Protocol

-The protocol details of the CoAP implementations will not be disclosed and are only used in conjunctions with the Lobaro IoT Platform.
-When looking for integration with third party systems, MQTT is the preferred protocol.
+The protocol details of the CoAP implementation are not publicly disclosed and are intended for use exclusively with the Lobaro IoT Platform.
+For integration with third-party systems, MQTT is the preferred protocol.

 MQTT Protocol

 With the V4-Series and app-nrf91-origin firmware family, Lobaro now offers a solution to connect to third-party MQTT brokers.
-See also the 'host' parameter description here in tab 'MQTT'.
+See also the Host parameter description here.

-Lobaro offers also a MQTT reference implementation in Phyton, please contact the Lobaro sales team.
+Lobaro offers also a MQTT reference implementation in Python, please contact the Lobaro sales team.

 tip